 Besides Mandarin, the official language of China, Wenzhou native people also speak their own dialect, a variation of Wu Chinese spoken by natives of Shanghai and Hangzhou.
 The local dialect, affected by Wenzhou’s special geography and the Min Chinese speakers in the neighboring Fujian Province, forms its unique pronunciation and speech, making it one of the most difficult dialects in China.
 For people from other places out of Wenzhou, it is quite hard to understand the Wenzhou dialect.
 In addition, due to the isolation by mountains in the history, the dialect even evolves to vary from town to town in Wenzhou.
 Generally speaking, the local dialect spoken by natives from Lucheng District in Wenzhou is considered the standard Wenzhou dialect.

 Wenzhou is the most populous city in Zhejiang Province.
-As of November 2010, the number of Wenzhou’s permanent residents reached 9,122,100, including 2,842,200 residents immigrating from other places out of Wenzhou.
+As of the end of 2015, the number of Wenzhou’s permanent residents reached 9.117 million.

 Most Wenzhou people practice Chinese folk religions, which deeply combines with Wenzhou’s local culture and customs.
 In addition, Buddhism, Taoism and Christianity are also mainstream religions in the area of Wenzhou.

 Before the establishment of the new China in 1949, the religion in Wenzhou was highly developed with nearly 2,000 places for religious activities, 4,500 monks, nuns, Taoist priests, and 11,5000 Christians.
 The city has been for centuries a hub of Christian missionary activity in China.
 Although religious activities were repressed after 1949 in the area of Wenzhou, many shrines, Buddhist temples, Taoist temples and churches have survived.
 The folk religious activities never stopped and the number of Christians increased.